 circuit.
 Thus, high efficiency and an undistorted output signal can be obtained.

-The HARTLEY OSCILLATOR is an improvement over the Armstrong
+The HARTLEY Oscillator is an improvement over the Armstrong oscillator.
+Although

-inductor.
-Current flow through one section induces a voltage in the other section to develop a feedback
+flow through one section induces a voltage in the other section to develop a feedback

 Series-Fed Hartley Oscillator

 is from the tank circuit to the base of Q1 through the coupling capacitor C1.
 Coupling

 of L2 from placing a short across the emitter-to-base junction and resistor RE.